s-light/slight_mapping/README.md

 # slight_mapping
-Arduino library with helpfull mapping functions
+Arduino library with helpful mapping functions

-for now please have a look at the [mapping.h](src/mapping.h) file.
+for now please have a look at the [slight_mapping.h](src/slight_mapping.h) file.

 TODO: add example.